|

 A dressmaker's dummy is never amiss, but a helper with some sewing know-how and lots of patience is even better.
 BTW, I'm assuming that the future wearer is also the tailor.
 In the 21st century, men can tailor again without being badmouthed as cissy.
 Again, because up until the 17th century, tailoring was considered a male profession.

 16 mdeium and 2 small buttons for the breeches (2 x 5 for the knee slit, 6 for the frint slit, 2 small ones for the pockets), 24 medium buttons for the waistcoat (18 front, 6 pockets), 32 large buttons for the justaucorps (16 front, 8 sleeve, 6 pockets, 2 skirt slits) plus at least two of each size for repairs.
 Choose flat or slightly curved buttons with a shaft, never ones with holes.
 Preferably brass, pewter, silver, gilded if you (that is, your persona) can afford it.
 If you find it easier to spend time than to spend money, consider fabric-covered buttons.
 You can hardly go wrong with them, and if you embroider them with silk floss, gold/silver thread and/or spangles, they may make an otherwise plain suit quite spectacluar.
 However, do not use store-bought moulds!
 Make them by hand.
+Another possibility are death-head buttons.
+I'm afraid you'll have to google for instructions for those.

 A proper suit should also have knee buckles.
 Some of the sutlers on my purveyors page have replicas.
 An then, of course, you need the usual suspects: Needles, scissors, thread...
 For woolens, linen thread is the most suitable kind, even if it's undyed: That's perfectly authentic.
-If you're going to machine the seams, however, choose thread in the colour of the top fabric: When the seam is pulled apart under strain, the thread will show and betray your inauthentic technique.
+If you're going to machine the seams, however, choose thread in the colour of the top fabric: When the seam is pulled apart under strain, the thread will show and betray your unauthentic technique.
 Fie!
 For silk fabrics, choose silk thread in the colour ot the top fabric.

 The most important preparation is to decide which era you want to portray.
-Have a look at the guided tour through men's fashion and note how the cuffs, sleeve length, front edge, skirt size collars etc. changed in time.
+Have a look at the guided tour through men's fashion and note how the cuffs, sleeve length, front edge, skirt size, collars etc. changed in time.
 Look at other pictures of the era you like best, e.g. by using the picture database.
 Never try to combine features of an earlier period with those of a later one, no matter how much you'd like to.
 The outcome can only be a chimera that may even look nice but it won't be period.

-If 1740-55 is your preferred period, you can use the pattern here.
+If 1740-60 is your preferred period, you can use the pattern here.
 You can even stretch it up to 1765 for a conservative persona.
 With a different pattern and a grain of salt, the instructions here are good for anything from about 1720 until 1780.
 A bit earlier or later, the grain would become a pebble.

 It is not absolutely necessary to pre-wash the fabric, but it makes sense to pre-wash wool at 40°C: If you've done that once before cutting, it can be done again, and fair fabrics may need it once in a while.
 At least the breeches.
 In case of silk, I'd rather advise against pre-washing as it would remove what little (compared to period silk) stiffness the fabric has.